Machine Learning

 There are many ways of defining the dataflow in a hyperparameter optimization workflow.
 One option is to define a temporary (but relatively long-living) optimization service that computes the next hyperparameter experiment in which a model trainer consumes.

-Another is to treat hyperparameter optimization as a sequence of map-reduce operations.
+Another is to treat hyperparameter optimization as a sequence of map-reduce operations(opens in a new tab or window).
 Although this has downsides, such as requiring all parallel model trainers to finish before running the next batch, it's far easier to extend and reason about within a workflow.

 The map-reduce approach requires two kinds of application containers with differing responsibilities: